jacob-seiler/shell/README.md

 ### Rendering and CPU efficiency improvements

-Several unnecessary update cycles and over-broad redraws have been eliminated across the shell:

-- The visualiser's full-screen GPU blur layer is now only allocated when blur is actually enabled
+- The visualiser's blur layer is only allocated when blur is actually enabled
-- Polling timers throughout the dashboard and control center are now properly gated — stopping when their UI isn't visible, when data is already available, or when media isn't playing
+- Polling timers in the dashboard and control centre stop when their UI isn't visible
-- The MPRIS position polling timer has been consolidated into the `Players` service so it runs once regardless of how many UI components are open
+- Media position polling runs once regardless of how many UI components are open
-- Clock text bindings now use cached properties that only propagate changes when the displayed value actually differs, rather than re-evaluating every second
+- Clock updates only fire when the displayed value actually changes

 ### Control centre overhaul